Fahad-Almaani/Express-course-code/README.md

 # React js and Express with MongoDB

-## files that used in the coures for explanition to {Create , Read , Update , Delete} CRUD using React and Express
+## files that used in the coures for explanation to {Create , Read , Update , Delete} CRUD using React and Express